11.01.2025

-New thematic album "Enamel Techniques" in our photo gallery
+New thematic album "Enamel Techniques" in the museum Photo Gallery

-Enamel techniques implemented in decorative arts and jewellery to ornament all kinds of art metal items comprise a peculiar page in the history of Russian jewelry art.
-All kind of caskets, snuff boxes, tea sets and other items decorated with enamel turned into treasures, and the masters that created these masterpieces received worldwide recognition.
+Enamel techniques implemented in decorative arts and jewellery to decorate all kinds of art metal items comprise a peculiar page in the history of Russian jewelry art.
+All kind of caskets, snuff boxes and cigarette cases, tea sets and other items ornamented with enamel turned into treasures, and the artisans that created these masterpieces received worldwide recognition.

 Filigree enamel – the essence of this technique is in use of the entwined metal wire that is soldered along the contour of a pattern applied to the surface of the object, thus forming frames of the pattern details.
 The certain cells are formed, in which color enamel is placed.
 Filigree enamel is never polished, so as not to damage the pattern made of scanned wire.